PrestaShop/prestashop-specs/content/1.7/back-office/design/positions/transplant-a-module-listing.md

 There are different UI elements in the Positions > Transplant a module directory:

 **Module** - text dropdown that sets the appropriate transplantable module name from the Prestashop gathered module list.
-By default, the dropdown is set as placeholder called "Please select a module".
+Once the dropdown is clicked, the vertical UI dropdown will be expanded with the following module names, and search text input, where the module can be searched by typing first letters of the module name.
+By default, the dropdown is substracted and set as placeholder called "Please select a module".